srikantpatnaik/dot-files/termux-x11/README.md

 # README

 ## Setting up environment

 - Install `Termux` either from `F-Droid` or directly from [Github](https://github.com/termux/termux-app).

-- Install the `dropbear` package for quick `SSH`.
+- Install the `openssh` package for quick `SSH`.
 Accept all default file overrides if prompted.

     ```